drem-darios/Image-Rekognition/README.md

 From this challenge: https://github.com/LambdaSharp/Automated-Image-Workflow-Challenge

 ## Problem
 We want to provide authenticated users a way to upload images to an S3 bucket.
 We also want to limit the user's access to this bucket as much as possible.
-To do this, we will make an HTTP request to get a temporary URL that gives us access to this S3 bucket.
+To do this, the client will make an HTTP request to get a temporary URL that gives us access to POST to the S3 bucket.

 ### Client
 ![](diagrams/signed_url_diagram.png)